1jour1vin

 Livestock farming

-12 months in oak barrels, then 6 months in vats
+12 months in oak barrels, followed by 6 months in tanks

 Alcohol content